Optimization

 Schema markup is the most direct way to communicate structured information to AI systems.
 For law firms, the key schema types include:

 FAQ Schema: Wraps question-and-answer content so AI engines can identify and extract specific answers.
 Every FAQ section, every question-structured heading with a direct answer, should carry FAQ schema.
 This creates discrete, labeled answer blocks that AI systems can reference directly.
+Pages with FAQPage schema are cited in AI Overviews at materially higher rates than pages without it.

 Article Schema: Goes on blog posts, legal guides, and practice area content.
 Include author information, publication date, and last-modified date so AI systems can evaluate freshness and attribution.